Chad1281/seo_optimization_hw1/README.md

 ## Deployment

-You can access the page at [https://chad1281.github.io/seo_optimization_hw1/](https://chad1281.github.io/seo_optimization_hw1/)
+Access the page at [https://chad1281.github.io/seo_optimization_hw1/](https://chad1281.github.io/seo_optimization_hw1/)

 ## Usage

-Use the links in the navigation bar to scroll to sections lower in the page.
+Use the links to the right in the navigation bar to scroll to sections lower in the page.

 ![Image of the navigation bar](https://github.com/Chad1281/seo_optimization_hw1/blob/master/assets/images/Nav_bar.png)

-## Credits
+## Contributors

 [Joey Sisk](https://github.com/fuddafudda)